Rates charges, calculation and land valuations

 We re-assess rates when lots are changed.

-When a survey plan is lodged with the Department of Natural Resources, Mines and Energy, any rates and charges previously levied on cancelled lot/s will be credited back.
+When a survey plan is lodged with the Department of Resources, any rates and charges previously levied on cancelled lot or lots will be credited back.

 The date of lodgement stamped on the back of the survey plan is the date we will apply the credit from.